 The Attorney General continues to represent the state in ongoing litigation concerning the 2000-2001 California Energy Crisis.

-During the 2000-01 California energy crisis, the electricity market in the Golden State suffered a meltdown.
-Rolling blackouts plunged businesses and residents into darkness, while power companies harmed their own customers.
+During the 2000-01 California energy crisis, the electricity market in the Golden State suffered a meltdown due to the unlawful market activities of a variety of energy sellers.
+Rolling blackouts plunged businesses and residents into darkness, while these sellers reaped unjust and unreasonable electricity rates.

 Responding to the crisis, the Attorney General established the Attorney General’s Energy Task Force to investigate and to seek remedies for the harm caused by market manipulation and other unlawful conduct.
 This Task Force later became the Energy Unit of the Corporate Fraud Section.